Testing enetcache

 enetcache> Build/Scripts/runTests.sh -v

-Use -h to see all options:
+Use -h to see all the options:

 enetcache> Build/Scripts/runTests.sh -h